 Estimated billing remains one of the most frustrating aspects of Nigeria’s electricity system.
 Without a meter, your DisCo estimates how much power you consumed and bills you accordingly.
 These estimates are often far higher than actual usage, leading to widespread complaints and distrust.

 If you are currently on estimated billing and your bills seem unreasonably high, you have the right to dispute them with your DisCo.
-Document your appliances and their usage patterns — our Electricity Cost Estimator can help you build a case by showing what your actual consumption should be based on your appliance inventory.
+Document your appliances, usage patterns, payments and any meter readings.
+Our Electricity Cost Estimator can help you build a practical comparison by showing what your actual consumption should be based on your appliance inventory.

 Understanding Your Electricity Consumption